Oral leukoplakia

 Avoid with a known allergy to licorice, any component of licorice, or any member of the Fabaceae (Leguminosae) plant family.
 Avoid with congestive heart failure, coronary heart disease, kidney or liver disease, fluid retention, high blood pressure, hormonal abnormalities, or use of diuretics.
 Licorice can cause abnormally low testosterone levels in men or high prolactin or estrogen levels in women.
 This may make it difficult to become pregnant and may cause menstrual abnormalities.
 In general, healthcare professionals recommend that prescription drugs should be taken one hour before or two hours after licorice, because licorice may increase the absorption of many drugs and may affect the liver's processing of certain drugs.

-Lycopene: Lycopene is a red pigment and antioxidant found in tomatoes and other red fruits and vegetables.
 Limited evidence suggests that lycopene (with or without steroids) may help patients with oral submucous fibrosis (a disease of the oral cavity characterized by inflammation and fibrosis of the mucosal tissues).

 Avoid if allergic to tomatoes or to lycopene.
 Due to a lack of conclusive data, avoid if pregnant or breastfeeding.